 Thank the HR representative for the job offer, let them know you're extremely interested in the position, but that you were hoping the salary would be "X".
 Ask if there's any room for negotiation within the contract.
 Feel free to ask any questions you have about the contract at this time as well.

-Remember, contract negotiations are completely expected, and you definitely can (and should) negotiate.
+Remember, contract negotiations are completely expected, and you definitely can (and should) negotiate your teach abroad contract.
 Just be confident, be polite, and remember the worst they can say is no. Hey...
-It could just make you an extra $7,000!
+It could make you an extra $7,000!

-This article was originally published in March 2013, and was updated in May 2018.
+This article was originally published in March 2013, and was updated in May 2018 and September 2020.